fetchrobotics/docs/source/computer.rst

 while the internal networks are used to send data between the internal components of the robot.

-The majority of communication between components onboard Fetch & Freight happen via the internal ethernet network.
+The majority of communication between components onboard Fetch and Freight happen via the internal Ethernet network.
 This network is located in the 10.42.42.0/24 subnet and connects the robot computer to the devices listed in the table below.
 As such, it is important that your building networks do not use the